alonzo3569/Linux_Tutorial/Module1/README.md

 ## Hard-Disk-and-Disk-Cache
 * __Hard Disk :__
-  1. A set of stacked "disks"
+  1. A set of stacked "disks".
   2. Two heads, one on each side of a disk, read or write the data as the disk spins.
-  3. Rotation speed varying from 4500 to 7200 rpm.
+  3. Rotation speed varies from 4500 to 7200 rpm.
   4. Disk access time is measured in milliseconds.
-  5. Although the physical location can be identified with cylinder, track, and sector locations, these are actually mapped to a logical block address (LBA)
+  5. Although the physical location can be identified with cylinder, track, and sector locations, these are actually mapped to a logical block address (LBA).

 * __Disk Cache :__
   1. A disk cache is a mechanism for improving the time it takes to read from or write to a hard disk.
   2. The disk cache holds data that has recently been read and datas that are likely to be accessed next.
   3. Also called [**Disk Buffer**][3].
+Check out link for more information.

 <div align=center>